Click plan to view in Google Maps

 an increased demand for artisans in the Ithan/Wayne

-area or were there already rumors of another Railroad
+area or were there already rumors of another railroad

 The

-1881 map showed no buildings here but by 1887
+1881 Railroad Atlas showed no buildings here but by the 1887 map

 one on each of Lots 1, 35 and 36.
 A small wooden barn

-by the stream in the center of Lot 3 was also present
+by the stream in the center of Lot 3 lasted until c.1948.
+Its stone foundations still remain about

 The